emudojo/microai-test/README.md

 ### Checkout and Orders

-- Implement a checkout process where users can place orders for items in their cart.
+- ~~Implement a checkout process where users can place orders for items in their cart.~~
-- Create an order record in the database with details like the order date, user information, and item details.
+- ~~Create an order record in the database with details like the order date, user information, and item details.~~
-- Deduct the purchased items from the available quantities.
+- ~~Deduct the purchased items from the available quantities.~~

 ### Bonus Task

 #### Shopping Cart

-- Allow users to add items to their shopping cart, view the cart, and remove items.
+- ~~Allow users to add items to their shopping cart, view the cart~~, and remove items.
-- Implement the calculation of the total cost of items in the cart.
+- ~~Implement the calculation of the total cost of items in the cart.~~
 - Remove the products after the expiry date has passed.